hornos/gridhowto/README.md

     broadcasts:
       system: 10.1.255.255

+The simplified network topology contains only two interfaces (eth0, eth1).
+This is also a good model if you have InfiniBand (IB) since TCP/IP is not required for IB RDMA.

+    ---
+    interfaces:
+      bmc: 'eth0'
+      system: 'eth0'
+      external: 'eth1'
+      dhcp: 'eth1'
+    networks:
+      bmc: 10.0.0.0
+      system: 10.1.0.0
+    masks:
+      system: 255.255.0.0
+    broadcasts:
+      system: 10.1.255.255

 ### Root Servers in VirtualBox
 You can make a virtual infrastructure in VirtualBox.
 Create the following virtual networks: